Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 The run script will now start GTAV if it's not started and send keys to load <kbd>Story Mode</kbd> if it's not already loaded.

+Using the mouse to control the camera does not work well over RDP, so if you find yourself wanting to center the camera, press <kbd>w</kbd> for a bit and the camera will straighten automatically.

 Note that closing your RDP session will kill the environment (there is a nice logout of RDP batch file on the desktop that can close the RDP session without killing the env)

 *ProTip*: To get back to the desktop from the game on hit the Windows key twice, or Alt+Tab